ghosh-sarbajit/R_for_data_science/README.md

 # R4DS

-R for data science, solutions
+This repository contains R for data science, solutions.
+Link to the book is [2nd edition](https://r4ds.hadley.nz/)